The Feeling of “Mind Expansion”

 If you’ve kept up with my posts, you’ll have learned one thing about what I believe regarding learning to Astral Project.
 I believe that meditation is a REQUIREMENT to learn in order to learn to do the holy grail of Astral Projection which is the Conscious Exit, whenever and where ever you are.
 Please, enjoy the following videos which I found on Odd Edges Facebook Page.

-“If you try to win the war with your mind, you will always be at war with your mind.”
+“If you try to win the war with your mind, you will forever be at war with your mind.”

 Lunchtime Meditation – September 13th, 2011 – Asking For Frank